-Bill Shaouy – The Other Town – a fantastic album by Bill, on which I was delighted to add a couple string arrangements.
+Bill Shaouy – The Other Town – a fantastic album by Bill, on which I was delighted to be asked to add a couple of string arrangements.

 Bob Fenster – Hiding In The Foreground – a solid album of Bob’s creations, featuring a plethora of Theme Music talent.
 Again, some TA strings have found their way into this collection.

 Peril – Lossless – Zoenda McIntosh’s latest eclectic selection of original songs in many (and sometimes eccentric) styles, brought to you by another gathering of Theme Music talent.

 Pete McDade – The Weight Of Sound – Pete’s novel is accompanied by an album of songs based on the story.
 And yes, TA Mellotron makes it in near the start. 😉

 In addition I’ve been involved in a handful of non-album original compositions.
 Here’s a short selection.

 Wish I Was Here

 Co-written with Matt Brown and Diana Chadwell Brown, this 2015 song remains one of my favourite Theme Music creations.

 Another favourite is this song by Bill Phillips, who asked me to build an arrangement based on his basic guitar and vocals.
 How could I not?!
 With Carey Anne on backing vocals, and Matt Brown on lead guitar.